MikeDigitize/Animator-ES6/README.md

 ```

 ## Browser Support
 Animator can detect browser support based on support for CSS animations / transitions and CSSOM manipulation.
-Animator uses Jake Archibald's [ES6 Promise](https://github.com/jakearchibald/es6-promise) polyfill and Paul Miller's [ES6-shim](https://github.com/paulmillr/es6-shim/) for other ES6 features like Map and Array.from, so by using Animator you'll have access to these goodies.
+Animator uses Jake Archibald's [ES6 Promise](https://github.com/jakearchibald/es6-promise) polyfill and Paul Miller's [ES6-shim](https://github.com/paulmillr/es6-shim/) for other ES6 features like Map and Array.from, so by using Animator you'll get these goodies for free.
 ```javascript
 if(!Animator.isSupported) {
     // handle fallbacks here.